zsimo/env-to-config/README.md

 ```
 #### mandatory_keys `type array`
 Default: `[]`
 A list of mandatory keys.
-It `throws an error` in case of a missing mandatory key.
+It `throws an error` in case of a missing mandatory key (`case sensitive` check).
 ```js
 var envToConfig = require("env-to-config");
 var config = envToConfig({